 Unseen costs of dipping into your 401(k)

 People who took money from their accounts at that time missed out on having that cash work for them during the historic market gains that came after the deep lows of 2020, says Orman.

 “They allowed them to do that at the exact time that the stock market was skyrocketing — skyrocketing, right, so they missed out on a tremendous amount of growth, especially if they were near retirement at that time.”

 “People who are working today are watching their 401(k)'s go down 10%, 20%, 50%,” says Orman.
 “You can mark my bottom dollar, that they will stop contributing to their 401(k)s because they are scared to death.”

 Don’t go dipping into your 401(k) now

 Beyond missing the historic gains, taking from your 401(k) can leave you vulnerable if you ever need to declare bankruptcy, says Orman, because 401(k)s are protected against bankruptcy and can’t be touched if you ever need to declare it.

 “So if you are really in a horrific situation, and you have all this debt, you're underwater with everything, and you need to claim bankruptcy to get rid of that, you still have your retirement accounts.”

 By making it easier to pull from those accounts, legislators have allowed a lot of people to put their financial future at risk, says Orman.

-“If you start taking money from your retirement accounts simply to pay bills and use it for anything other than retirement, you're going to use up all the money that was protected against bankruptcy to pay bills,” says Orman.
+“If you start taking money from your retirement accounts simply to pay bills and use it for anything other than retirement, you're going to use up all the money that was protected against bankruptcy to pay bills,” said Orman.
 “Now you don't have the money to do so.